Hermes Fastening his Sandal

 Brunilde Sismondo Ridgway prefers to call the subject The Sandal-Binder or Jason; she notes, that, from the finding sites, the sculpture appears to have been popular in gardens and gymnasia.

+It was not until 1977, with the discovery of a copy from Perge in Turkey, that scholars were able to securely identify the sculpture as Hermes.
+This copy held the Kerykeion in the left hand, wore wings on the head and had winged sandals.

 Judging from the fully lifesize scale of the copies and their generally high quality, the original bronze must have been respected as one of the received masterpieces in the canon of antiquity (Ridgway 1964:120).
-Three moderately complete Roman marble copies have survived.
+Four moderately complete Roman marble copies have survived.